 Basic Manners – Now Enrolling

-Note: This class fills fast.
+Most every “Basic Manners” Class fills up quickly.
 If you are interested, we encourage you to secure your spot now.

 New 8-Week Course

 Ages 4 months and up

 AGILITY FOR FUN!- Now Enrolling

 This class exposes the participates to the different activities of Agility.
 It is not a competition, but a peek into what it might be like.

 Classes start July 7th, Wednesdays from 6 pm – 7 pm.

 New 6-Week Course

 Basic Obedience Cues of SIT, DOWN, WAIT/STAY, and COME must already be comprehended by the participants.